Draw to the center of the table drill. This drill involves drawing the cueball back from a fixed position to a location in the center of the table.

 Find the hit on the cue ball that will draw the ball back to the center of the table.
 Set up the shot around three-quarter ball as shown in the video below.

 Mark the ball positions on the table for consistency.
 Use ring binder reinforcers or something that will not mark the cloth permanently.
 Get the cheap ones from the dollar store they will come off easier and not leave a mark.

 There is no one technique that will work for all players because everyone’s stroke is a little different.

 You have to spend some time at the table in order to find your own way:

 - Experiment with tip contact position.

 - Try the shot at different cue speeds.

 Video Drill-Draw to Center of the Table

-Try not be judgemental, in this practice there are no bad shots.
+Try not to be judgemental, in this practice, there are no bad shots.
 If you miss the pocket or the intended position then you have just learned what doesn’t work.
-Take that information and use to discover another way to strike the ball.
+Take that information and use it to discover another way to strike the ball.